techtrailhead/devrelskills/README.md

 ## Background

-Most marketing automation tools are optimized for conversion — moving someone from awareness to purchase.
+Most marketing automation tools are optimized for conversion like moving someone from awareness to purchase.
 That works for B2C, but developers operate differently:

 - Code comes first, explanation second
 - Show, don't sell